livingdocsIO/documentation/reference-docs/editor-configuration/menu-and-dashboards.md

 #### Example

-`searchFilters.registerListV2` registers an object where you can configure a filter object which is used render the search UI.
+`searchFilters.registerListV2` registers an object where you can configure a filter object which is used to render the search UI.

 ![image](https://user-images.githubusercontent.com/172394/73385319-431e2780-42cd-11ea-975c-3206a25ac4c7.png)